vigetlabs/microcosm/docs/guides/01-overview.md

   // Here, we are simply returning options.
 However this
   // gives you an opportunity to modify parameters before they
   // are sent to stores.
-  //
-  // More options for Actions can be found in docs/api/actions.md return options
+  return options
 }